Panipat (film): Development

+Director Ashutosh Gowariker announced Panipat in March 2018 as a historical epic based on the Third Battle of Panipat of 1761.
+Having previously directed period films such as Jodhaa Akbar and Mohenjo Daro, Gowariker stated that historical subjects had long interested him and that the film would explore the events leading up to the battle.
+He developed the screenplay from historical sources relating to the conflict and enlisted historian Pandurang Balkawade as a consultant during the research process.

+Gowariker later said that he was drawn to the subject because he considered the battle an important yet comparatively underrepresented episode in Indian history.
+He described the project as a "tragic battle story" and noted that historical defeats were as significant to portray as victories.
+He was also particularly interested in depicting the life of Maratha commander Sadashiv Rao Bhau, who had rarely been the focus of major Hindi-language films.
+During the film's promotion, Gowariker stated that authenticity was a guiding principle in the project's development and that he sought to remain as faithful as possible to historical accounts while adapting them for a feature film.

 Art Director Nitin Chandrakant Desai recreated Shaniwar Wada at ND Studios, Karjat.
 Neeta Lulla designed the costumes.
 Padmini Kolhapure joined the cast in October 2018 as Gopika Bai.
 In June 2019, Zeenat Aman joined the cast to portray Sakina Begum.

 Filming

 On 30 November 2018, Gowariker and the cast tweeted a promotional poster to announce the beginning of principal photography.
 On 30 June 2019, Sanon wrapped up the shoot by posting pictures and notes for Gowariker and Kapoor.

 Soundtrack

 Ajay–Atul were the composers of the music for the film.
 The songs were written by Javed Akhtar.